 You’re also more likely to forget things if your home or work environment is a mess.
 Getting organized will help your stress and memory.
 Having had a brain injury, organization is a must for me.
 For other memory aids, read here.

 You have a use or lose it brain.
 If you don’t sufficiently stimulate your brain with novel, surprising information, it begins to deteriorate.
 Because your brain makes new connections when challenged in new situations, an ability called neuroplasticity, you can counteract decline, generate new cells in the hippocampus, and improve recall by exposing your brain to varied stimuli.

-To do this, you have to get out of your routine and ask your brain to stretch a little every day in novel ways – like using your non-dominant hand all day, taking a different route than you normally do to work, or spending some time flexing your mental muscle.
+To do this, you have to get out of your routine and ask your brain to stretch in novel ways.
+You could do this by using your non-dominant hand, taking a different route to work, or traveling somewhere new.
 You can find ideas to kick your brain out of its comfort zone here and memory tips in this article.

 Cognitively demanding activities, such as quilting, photography, or anything that puts you in “the flow,” have been associated with greater happiness and enhanced memory function in older adults.
-The key is to find an activity that is mentally stimulating for you, requires your undivided attention, and gives you a sense of satisfaction, whether it’s playing the guitar, tending your flower garden, knitting your grandchildren sweaters, or leveling up in an online exercise.
+Try to find an activity that’s mentally stimulating, requires your undivided attention, and gives you a sense of satisfaction.
+This may be playing the guitar, tending your garden, or knitting your grandchildren sweaters.

 Social interaction also helps ward off depression and stress, both of which can contribute to memory loss.
 So, get together with loved ones and friends often and boost your memory.